xuchengpeng/elpa-mirror/melpa/timeout-readme.txt

 (defalias 'throttled-func (timeout-throttled-func 'func 2.0)) (fset     'throttled-func (timeout-throttled-func 'func 2.0))

+Dynamic duration is supported by passing a symbol or function instead of a number:

+(defvar my-timeout 1.5)
+(timeout-throttle 'func 'my-timeout)  ; uses value of my-timeout (timeout-throttle 'func (lambda () (if busy-p 0.1 2.0)))  ; conditional

 The interactive spec and documentation of FUNC is carried over to the new function.